mathias-ehrenfried-stieger/kunstmue/README.md

-# Marcus G. Miller's website
+# Kunstmue website

+this is source code for the Website of our free alternative Festival in Bad Goisern am Hallstättersee.

 ## Webdev-Dependencies